clementgallet/libTAS/README.md

 ## libTAS

 GNU/Linux software to give TAS tools to games.
 Code orginates from [SuperMeatBoyTaser](https://github.com/DeathlyDeep/SuperMeatBoyTaser).
+It requires a GNU/Linux system with a recent kernel (at least 3.17 for the `memfd_create` syscall).
+Supported archs are `x86_64` and `x86` (not much tested).

 ## Compile